DataDog/slack-channel-manager/README.md

-# private-channel-bot
+# slack-channel-manager
-Slack Bot for private channel management in a public slack workspace.
+Slack bot for private channel management in a public slack workspace.

 ### Setup instructions